 We know that much better alternatives to Abilify exist than continuing to take antipsychotic medication for a lifetime.
 Is it time that you or a loved one choose to live life in better ways, ways you know are attainable?

-Alternatives to this medication include treatments for schizophrenia, irritability related to autism, depression and bipolar disorder; all of the conditions which this drug is licensed to treat.
-Abilify, generically known as aripiprazole, is a second-generation (atypical) antipsychotic drug.
+Alternatives to this medication include non-drug-based treatments for schizophrenia, irritability related to autism, depression, and bipolar disorder.
+All of these are conditions that this drug is licensed to treat.
+Abilify, (generic aripiprazole), is called a second-generation or atypical antipsychotic drug.
 And, it is also prescribed as a treatment for depression when antidepressants don’t work.
-For some, Abilify is well tolerated and effective at treating symptoms as mentioned above.
+For some, Abilify is well tolerated and effective at treating symptoms as mentioned above, at least in the short term.
 However, antipsychotics have many possible side effects that may occur during treatment.
-In many cases, antipsychotics are not adequate treatment to control a person’s symptoms.
-In other situations, individuals may prefer to seek Abilify natural alternatives to achieve drug-free mental health.
+In many cases, antipsychotics cannot adequately control a person’s symptoms.
+In other situations, individuals may prefer to seek natural Abilify alternatives to achieve drug-free mental health.

-We use the following techniques to successfully withdraw individuals from psychiatric medications.
-Firstly, our rehab does lab testing to find what caused the initial symptoms.
+We have an amazing staff who are highly trained in their therapeutic fields, who are dedicated to helping clients along their healing journeys.
+We draw from an arsenal of techniques to successfully withdraw individuals from psychiatric medications.
+Firstly, our rehab does lab testing to find what caused or contributed to the initial symptoms.
 Toxicity is commonly the culprit, sometimes a result of genetics, or the environments; then we work to clear the individual of these toxins.
 Therefore, we restrict anything that may add to toxicity, including sugar, caffeine, and processed foods.
-We also use supplements that are known for their beneficial effects in these individuals and supplements that support aspects of the neurochemistry that are inhibitory.
+We also use supplements that are known for their beneficial effects in these individuals and supplements that support aspects of the neurochemistry that are inhibitory.5